whitehackrpg/minimalescape/README.md

 I used these books in this project:

-Dennis Merrit, Adventure in Prolog, New York: Springer-Verlag, 1990.

-W.F.
+* W.F.
 Clocksin and C.S.
-Mellish, Programming in Prolog, New York: Springer-Verlag, 1981.
+Mellish, _Programming in Prolog_, New York: Springer-Verlag, 1981.

+* Dennis Merrit, _Adventure in Prolog_, New York: Springer-Verlag, 1990.